nrwl/nx/docs/react/guides/configuration.md

 The name of the target `test` means that you can invoke it as follows: `nx test mylib` or `nx run mylib:test`.
 The name isn't significant in any other way.
 If you rename it to, for example, `mytest`, you will be able to run as follows: `nx run mylib:mytest`.

-**Builder**
+**Executor**

-The `builder` property tells Nx what function to invoke when you run the target. `"@nrwl/jest:jest"` tells Nx to find the `@nrwl/jest` package, find the builder named `jest` and invoke it with the options.
+The `executor` property tells Nx what function to invoke when you run the target. `"@nrwl/jest:jest"` tells Nx to find the `@nrwl/jest` package, find the executor named `jest` and invoke it with the options.

 **Options**

-The `options` provides a map of values that will be passed to the builder.
+The `options` provides a map of values that will be passed to the executor.
 The provided command line args will be merged into this map.
-I.e., `nx test mylib --jestConfig=libs/mylib/another-jest.config.js` will pass the following to the builder:
+I.e., `nx test mylib --jestConfig=libs/mylib/another-jest.config.js` will pass the following to the executor:

 ```json
 {